dbos-inc/dbos-docs/docs/getting-started/coreconcepts.md

 # Core Concepts

-Operon is a Function-as-a-Service framework for transactional workflows.
+Operon is a serverless framework for transactional workflows.
 Operon workflows group together a set of transactions and provide them with Once-and-Only-Once-Execution guarantees.
 This means Operon workflows are guaranteed to run to completion and their composing transactions will be executed only once.

+# Programming model
+An operon application is a set of transactions and workflows.
+Users write functions.
+The functions execute in a runtime provided by operon.
+Users do not have to code the entire server.
+Operon manages the lifecyle of the server and user code.
+The functions are triggered by HTTP requests.
+Decorators are used to annotate the function to describe whether it is a transaction or workflow and what http request triggers the execution.

 ## Transactions
 Transactions are the smallest unit of work in an Operon workflow.
 A transaction is typically made of typescript code and database queries.
 Operon takes care of wrapping your queries inside a database transaction and handles rollback when they fail, so you can focus on your application logic.